guillaumebriday/modern-datatables/README.md

 These tools are very powerful but the complexity they add to a full-stack developer's workflow is **INSANE**.

-In this repo, you'll find two apps:
+In this repo, you'll find three apps:

 👉 One with classic, old school [Rails](https://rubyonrails.org/) application with server rendered views, [Stimulus](https://stimulusjs.org/), [Stimulus Reflex](https://docs.stimulusreflex.com/) and [Turbolinks](https://github.com/turbolinks/turbolinks).

 👉 The other with Rails as a backend API and Vue.js as a full static SPA in the frontend.

 They have the exact same features and level of responsiveness.

+👉 The last one is build with [Rails](https://rubyonrails.org/) and [Hotwire](https://hotwire.dev/) aka NEW MAGIC but it's still in beta.

 I'll talk about all the differences in a [blog post](https://guillaumebriday.fr/articles) soon.